CS5008Fall2025/c-practice-NHazelJ/Report.md

 1. What is the difference between a standard numeric type (int, float, double) and a pointer?
+   For int, float and double, are the types that the variables will get.
+The actual values inside the variables that they will get.
+   Now the pointer it does not store the actual value, the pointer stores the memory address of the variable.
+You can use the pointer to print the value.
 2. In your test file, we had the following code:

     ```c